-a.
-Requirements - Grease Removal Interceptor for grease, oil, and sand -Interceptors for grease, oil, and sand shall be required for all food establishments for the protection of the sewage system from liquid wastes containing grease in excessive amounts, any flammable wastes, sand, and other harmful ingredients.
-Such interceptors shall be required on discharge from all existing and new service stations, restaurants, automotive repair garages, and dry cleaning establishments.
-All interceptors shall be of a type and capacity approved by the Madera County Ordinance 13.66.060 and shall be so located as to be readily and easily accessible for cleaning and inspection.
+• Requirements - Interceptors for grease, oil, and sand shall be required for all food establishments.
+This requirement is for the protection of the sewage system from liquid wastes containing grease in excessive amounts, such as any flammable wastes, sand, and other harmful ingredients.
+Such interceptors shall be required at any discharge from all existing and new service stations, restaurants, automotive repair garages, and dry-cleaning establishments.
+All interceptors shall be of a type and capacity approved by the Madera County Ordinance 13.66.060.
+They shall be located as to be readily and easily accessible for cleaning and inspection.
 Interceptors described herein shall not be required for buildings used solely for residential purposes.